solid/process/code-of-conduct.md

 All reports of violations will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All community members are obligated to respect the privacy and security of the reporter of any incident.
 Reports will be handled under confidentiality.

 ## Enforcement Guidelines